 George Riley Minard was born in 1863 in Barbour County, WV, the son of Sarah Minerd and Thomas Mayle, who were not married.
-He was given the last name of "Minard," a version of the original "Minerd."
+He was given his mother's last name of "Minard," a version of the original "Minerd."
+The identity of his birth father may be lost to history.
 His mother later married Charles Wright.

 George was married twice.
 His first wife was Sarah Ann "Sally" Croston (1867-1939), whom he married on Oct.
 30, 1887.
 Sally was the daughter of Thomas H. and Nancy (Mayle) Croston.
 George was age 19 at the time of marriage, and Sally was 15.
 The wedding took place at the home of Edgar Trimble in Barbour County, presided over by Rev. Israel Moats of the United Brethren Church in Christ.